 HRV - INGENIOUSLY SIMPLE!

-An ANS Analysis is performed on my patients at every screening visit.
+A VNS analysis is performed on my patients at every screening visit.
 If this is conspicuous, my co-worker immediately performs a control under respiratory intervention.
 In this way, I detect disturbances in the stress resilience and regulatory capacity of my patients.
 It is also an ideal tool to objectively demonstrate the effectiveness of acupuncture as well as neural therapy on the autonomic nervous system.

 All in one app